 When you or your loved one is ready to get professional help and enroll in a drug rehab program, the last thing you should worry about is costs.
 Still, it can’t be denied that you’ll have to find a way to pay for drug rehab so you can get your life back on track.
 Many people wonder if Medicaid can cover drug rehab.
 We have the answer for residents of New Hampshire.

 In most cases, health insurance will cover at least a good portion of a person’s substance abuse treatment.
 For some individuals, it will cover the entire cost of addiction treatment services.
-Some health insurance companies cover treatment at certain facilities, there are also health insurance options that provide care and coverage for a wider range of options.
+Some health insurance companies cover residential treatment at certain treatment facilities, there are also health insurance options that provide care and coverage for a wider range of options.
 Medicaid covers substance abuse services and alcohol rehab services.

 Therefore, it’s essential to check with insurance providers to start up the discussion on what treatments are covered with your insurance.

-According to the National Institute on Drug Abuse, alcohol and drug addiction is a crucial concern in the United States.
+According to the National Institute on Drug Abuse, substance use disorder, alcohol addiction and drug addiction is a crucial concern in the United States.
 About 20 million individuals struggle with a form of substance abuse.
 Addiction can have an intense impact on every facet of a person’s life.

 Whether that is their health, relationships, finances, or even career.
 To make matters worse, addiction often co-occurs with mental health conditions such as depression or anxiety.
 This can make treatment even more challenging because both disorders must be treated simultaneously.